UPB-FILS-AM-FR/project-IleanaGenevieveBarbier/README.md

 ## Description
  ### Purpose:

-Development of a hardware-software system based on a microprocessor (ESP32-WROOM32D + nRF52840) that functions as a universal IoT gateway, capable of interconnecting and translating between various protocols: Matter, Zigbee, Z-Wave, BLE, Wi-Fi, Thread, etc.
+Development of a hardware-software system based on two microprocessors (ESP32-WROOM32D + SparkFun Pro nRF52840 mini) that functions as a universal IoT gateway, capable of interconnecting and translating between various protocols: Matter, Zigbee, Z-Wave, BLE, Wi-Fi, Thread, etc.

 ### Objectives:
 1. Design of a modular microprocessor/microcontroller architecture with support for protocol extension modules.